Poison (The Prodigy song): Critical reception

+Retrospective response

-In 2022, Time Out ranked "Poison" number 26 in their list of "50 Best '90s Songs".
-The magazine added, "There are a ton of tracks from the Prodge that could be included in this list, but none sum up Keith Flint and Liam Howlett’s rowdy rave punks better than ‘Poison’.
-The mix of chunky breakbeats, sludgy electronics and wide-eyed carnage was the perfect rhythmical remedy to those who fancied a dab of dance music (and those who wanted to find out what the hell rave culture might have been about), but just couldn’t get to grips with the eight-minute Chicago house workouts of the time."
+In 2020, Mixmag included "Poison" in their list of "The Biggest Drops in Dance Music", writing, "It ain't so easy to write about a tune like this, given how much of an acid-fueled trip you go on listening to 'Poison', taken from The Prodigy's second album Music for the Jilted Generation.
+Your head's in such a spin you're unsure of where TF you are once it's done.
+Crow-like caws and devilish synths litter the intro, before it bursts into full-on bass growls and industrial fizz.
+No wonder it's called 'Poison'.
+You're completely done in once it's over.
+Better listen to it again, then."
+In 2022, Time Out ranked it number 26 in their list of "50 Best '90s Songs", adding, "There are a ton of tracks from the Prodge that could be included in this list, but none sum up Keith Flint and Liam Howlett's rowdy rave punks better than 'Poison'.
+The mix of chunky breakbeats, sludgy electronics and wide-eyed carnage was the perfect rhythmical remedy to those who fancied a dab of dance music (and those who wanted to find out what the hell rave culture might have been about), but just couldn't get to grips with the eight-minute Chicago house workouts of the time."

 Chart performance

 "Poison" reached number one in Finland and was a top-five hit in Norway.
 The song also reached number 24 in Sweden, and number 23 in Switzerland.

 Artwork

 The packaging for the CD single follows a theme similar to the song: rat poison.
 The front cover features a box of said poison, the back shows a picture of a dead and decomposing rodent, and the CD itself has a rat superimposed onto it.
 The theme of rat poison ties into the music, as the official remix of the song is dubbed "Rat Poison".